aresmerrell/Paradox-Identity-Framework/README.md

 7. **Conceptual self (labels, roles)**
    Does it have stable labels like “I am a father” or “I am Grok”?
-   *Example:* You calling yourself an AI researcher or a stubborn debater.
+   *Example:* You calling yourself an AI researcher.

 8. **Interpersonal/social self**
    Does it change how it acts around different people?